Skatterbrainz/WelcomeToEarth/intro.md

 Now, add a chapter and have some fun!

 Clone the [template](https://github.com/Skatterbrainz/WelcomeToEarth/blob/main/template.md) to add your chapter now.
+Don't worry about the chapter number, or the footer links (next/previous).
+I will fill those in if/when your chapter is reviewed and published.
+Don't forget to include your name and (if possible) link to your GitHub profile.

 [Home](https://github.com/Skatterbrainz/WelcomeToEarth/blob/main/README.md) - [Next >](https://github.com/Skatterbrainz/WelcomeToEarth/blob/main/chapter1.md)